na-stewart/Free-SafeSurf/README.md

 ### Hosts Filter
 Operating system level content filtering is implemented via a hosts file which is used to map a connection between an IP address and domain name.
 SafeSurf routes A massive amount of questionable domains to `0.0.0.0` to reject the user's request to visit the site.
 The main drawback is that some content may fall through the cracks if a domain is not yet registered with SafeSurf and may not be as accurate as CleanBrowsing.

-- Adult: Rejects all domains with questionable adult content.
+- Adult: Rejects all questionable adult content.
 - Gambling: Rejects all online gambling sites and questionable adult content.
-- Family: Rejects all domains with questional adult content as well as mixed content sites (like Reddit).
+- Family: Rejects all questional adult content as well as mixed content sites (like Reddit).

 ### CleanBrowsing DNS Filter
 Network level content filtering is implemented via a service called [CleanBrowsing](https://cleanbrowsing.org/) which provides free, private DNS addresses that effectively reject questionable content.
 The main drawback is that setting a custom DNS on Windows may lead to network issues depending on your ISP.
 Some users may be uncomfortable funneling all network activity through CleanBrowsing, be sure to read their [privacy policy](https://cleanbrowsing.org/privacy) and investigate further.